If you need assistance with your order, this website, or any of our products, please call us at 1-800-262-4675.

 HPA4 Review - Steven Stone, Home Theater Review

-HPA4 Headphone Amplifier and Line Amplifier Review
+HPA4 Headphone Amplifier Black

 "The HPA4 combined with the Benchmark AHB2 power amplifier ranks as the quietest rig I've heard (or not heard).
 Even with the gain up to full with no signal, there is no hiss, hum, or buzz, even when I placed my ears within a in inch of the drivers on 89 dB sensitive loudspeakers."